 |❣||Heavy Heart Exclamation Mark Ornament

-I love you!
-A heart with a period below it is forming an exclamation mark.
+I totally agree with that!
+A heart with a dot below forms a decorative exclamation mark.
 This gesture comes from the heart and emphasizes that you really like something or someone.

 Two hearts circling around each other represent the love between two persons.
 Someone wants to win your heart.